InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/services.md

 - Hymns
 - Unified [Prayer]({{ site.baseurl }}{% link _pages/prayer.md %})
 - Preparing and partaking in Sacrament
+- Prayers of Thanks and Hymns of Gratitude
 - Discussion of church business (if necessary)

 Ideally a congregation should make Sacrament available at any time on any day that it is requested.